|Preview of Stamps Catalogue CD : VOLUME 1|

 There seem to be two types of these stamps.
-Furthermore three(?) kinds of forgeries exist.
+Furthermore four(?) kinds of forgeries exist.

 The 1 Sch and 2 Sch forgeries made by Spiro are different from each other in several aspects.
 In both values the Queen's head almost touches the label above it.
-In most cases the second 'A' of 'HAMONIA' has a downwards line at the left hand side.
+In most cases of the 2 Sch, the second "A" of "HAMONIA" has a downwards line at the left hand side.

 Spiro printed these stamps in sheets consisting of a block of 5x5 1 Sch stamp at the left hand side and another block of 5x5 2 Sch values at the right hand side.
 In the middle there is a 14 mm wide gap between the two blocks.

 The foot of the Queen does not enter the value label.
 The figures of value are quite thin.
 I do not know who produced this forgery.